COMP3180-23s2/comp3180-final-project-EJ-Corp/README.md

 ## Week 8 - Developing your Project

+**Reserach Report Feedback:**

+Most of the feedback is around the lack of detail on evaluation.

+Questions:
+    Final Project Report - What would be a better success measurement?

+    Context Free Grammar - A grammar isnt code.
+Grammars are a common technique in software engineering, basically a set of rules (recursive) used to generate patterns.
+In my case this will be the template/loose generation rules the algorith should follow.

 ## Week 9 - Developing your Project

 ## Week 10 - Developing your Project